DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 The Business Analyst-I was introduced 1979 as a facelifted low-budget version of the Business Analyst.

-The rechargable battery pack was replaced by a simple 9V cell and the usage of a metal key plate gave a more modern appearance.
-Battery consumption of the Business Analyst-I was horrible, marketing guys from TI invented the after market sales of "Rechargable Kits" RK2.
+The rechargeable battery pack was replaced by a simple 9V cell and the usage of a metal key plate gave a more modern appearance.
+Battery consumption of the Business Analyst-I was horrible, marketing guys from TI invented the after market sales of "Rechargeable Kits" RK2.
 They used two AA-cells and a step-up converter to generate the 9V of the calculator.